 All employment relationships must be based on a written employment contract, setting out the main terms of the relationship.
 Employment Contracts

-Fixed-term contracts of longer than one year are permitted only if there is a specific justification, such as to perform work of a temporary nature or replace temporarily an absent employee, while temporary agency workers may be used only where justified by the circumstances.
+Fixed-term contracts are permitted only if there is a specific justification, such as to perform work of a temporary nature or replace temporarily an absent employee, while temporary agency workers may be used only where justified by the circumstances.
 Employment Contracts

 In general, wages must be paid monthly by bank transfer, accompanied by a payslip, and only certain types of deduction may be made.
 Pay and Benefits